bibleexchange/courses/_church-history/en/600_modern-church/modern-church.md

 ### Jonathan Edwards (1703&mdash;1758)

-He became a pastor in Northampton, Massachusetts at the age of 17.
+He became a pastor in Northampton, Massachusetts, America at the age of 17.
 In 1741 he read his famous sermon entitled "Sinners in the Hands of an Angry God" to his congregation.
 Great conviction fell on the congregation while they were preaching and revival spread throughout New England.

 ## The Second Great Awakening (1820's)